fractalysid/Twive_Simplified/Layout.md

 - Backspace always accessible from top pinky
 - Modifiers on bottom row, mirrored.
 From left to right: SHIFT, CTRL, ALT, GUI
 - Layers on home row
-- "Utility" layer on right thumb for keys like GUI, TAB, ESC, sticky modifiers and more
+- "Utility" layer on right thumb for keys like GUI, TAB, ESC, sticky modifiers, macros and more
 - "Common" layer on left thumb for common letters and symbols used in various languages.
-Useful for accented letters and other language specific symbols.
-Also useful for commonly used symbols (I'm currently using it for bash symbols)
+Useful for accented letters, other language specific symbols and commonly used symbols (I'm currently using it for bash symbols)
 - "Utility" layer on right thumb for TAB, ESC, GUI, sticky modifiers and so on
 - No use of SHIFT for symbols
 - No use of combos (almost)